 Scotland had a population about one-eighth the size of England, probably the equivalent of Switzerland, and as nothing to the population size of Spain where today Podemos the protest group of Catalonia masses tens of thousands at the pitch of a marcher’s whistle.

 After the massacre at Culloden, Scotland had no army one could talk of as a powerful resistance force.
-Scotland was vulnerable to attack in an age which didn’t have tanks or machine guns or bombs, only foot soldiers and men on horseback dispersed around the countryside, and without leadership or the will to come together.
+It had foot soldiers and men on horseback dispersed around the countryside without leadership or the will to come together.
+Scotland was vulnerable.

 Scotland’s urge is outward – until now